Skip to main content Scroll Top

 Quick summary:

-Following Trump directives from an Executive Order titled Unleashing American Energy,” the USDA (along with several other agencies) issued revised NEPA regulations.
-Each agency took a slightly different approach to updating their regulations; USDA’s strategy was to rescind all previous NEPA regulations and issue new ones via an interim final rule effective July 3rd
+Following Trump directives from an Executive Order titled Unleashing American Energy,” the USDA (along with several other agencies) issued revised National Environmental Policy Act (NEPA) regulations.
+USDA’s new regulations were issued via an interim final rule effective July 3rd, 2025

 Environmental groups have decried several changes in USDA’s new rules that abandon past precedent and would allow environmentally harmful agency projects to slip through the cracks.

-Another alarming change is the expanded use of categorical exclusions.
-Functionally, this means a generalization of specific categorical exclusions for inappropriate, universal use (i.e., a categorical exclusion originally authorized exclusively for Farm Service Agency actions on agricultural land can now be applied to approve projects in sensitive national forest environments).
+Another alarming change is a blanket USDA authorization generalizing the use of sub-agency categorical exclusions (exemptions from NEPA) with no further notice or consultation.
+This means, for instance, that a categorical exclusion originally authorized exclusively for Farm Service Agency actions on agricultural land can now be applied to approve projects in sensitive national forest environments.

-The USDA’s NEPA revisions also further obscure opportunities for public review of proposed agency actions and environmental consequences.
-For example, draft EA documents are no longer required.
-These provided the public with critical data about anticipated environmental impacts, so they can make informed comments to the agency.
-Without a draft EIS, public comment opportunities are limited to an earlier stage in the process, when little information exists about the proposed action or available alternatives (read more).
+The USDA’s NEPA rule revisions also further obscure opportunities for public review of proposed agency actions and environmental consequences.
+For example, draft Environmental Impact Statement (EIS) documents are no longer required.
+These provided the public with critical data about anticipated environmental impacts, so they could make informed comments to the agency.
+Without a draft EIS, public comment opportunities are limited to an earlier stage in the process, when little information exists about the proposed action or available alternatives.

 Status: